Safe Zocalo, Oaxaca City

 Vamos a echarnos un taco de ojo

-Let’s enjoy the view — a cheeky way to say “let’s check out hot people”
+Meaning: Let’s enjoy the view — a cheeky way to say “let’s check out attractive people.”

 Salir con su domingo siete